Madhurya2303/Credit-Card-Fraud-Detection/README.md

 ---

-# **Credit Card Fraud Detection**

-## **Description**
-This project focuses on detecting fraudulent credit card transactions using machine learning models.
-Since fraud cases are significantly fewer than legitimate transactions, an **undersampling** technique is used to balance the dataset and improve model performance.

-The notebook was developed in **Google Colab**, leveraging cloud-based resources for efficient computation.

 ## **Dataset**
 - **Source:** (e.g., Kaggle’s "Credit Card Fraud Detection" dataset)
 - **Features:** 28 principal components (PCA-transformed) + `Time` and `Amount`